 We boast staff who are experts in various field of engineering and, apart from being committed lecturers, are also actively involved in cutting edge research activities that spans a range of areas in Chemical, Metallurgical and Materials Engineering.

-We currently have two NRF/DST Chairs: Clean Coal Technology and Sustainable Process Engineering. as well as the South African Institute of Welding (SAIW) Chair of Fabrication and Welding Engineering in the School, in addition to a number of research groups in sustainable engineering and metals and materials manufacturing and beneficiation.
+We currently have two NRF/DST Chairs: Clean Coal Technology and Sustainable Process Engineering, as well as the South African Institute of Welding (SAIW) Chair of Fabrication and Welding Engineering in the School, in addition to a number of research groups in sustainable engineering and metals and materials manufacturing and beneficiation.

-Both departments in the School have a long and proud history of producing leaders in the local industry in their various disciplines and providing the local economy with highly skilled and sought after engineers.
+Both departments in the School have a long and proud history of producing leaders in the local industry in their various disciplines, and providing the local economy with highly skilled and sought after engineers.

 Contact us if you would like more information about the School of Chemical and Metallurgical Engineering.
 Join us to get the famous “Wits-edge” in your future career.